Interstate 93

 Interstate 93 (I-93) is an Interstate Highway in the New England states of Massachusetts, New Hampshire, and Vermont in the United States.
 Spanning approximately 190 mi along a north–south axis, it is one of three primary Interstate Highways located entirely within New England; the other two are I-89 and I-91.
 The largest cities along the route are Boston, and Manchester, New Hampshire; it also travels through the New Hampshire state capital of Concord.

 I-93 begins at an interchange with I-95, US Route 1 (US 1) and Route 128 in Canton, Massachusetts.
-It travels concurrently with US 1 beginning in Canton, and, with Route 3 beginning at the Braintree Split on the Braintree–Quincy city line, through the Central Artery in Downtown Boston before each route splits off beyond the Leonard P. Zakim Bunker Hill Memorial Bridge.
+It travels concurrently with US 1, before Route 3 joins the concurrency at the Braintree Split on the Braintree–Quincy city line.
+The three routes travel via the Central Artery into and through Downtown Boston, splitting off from each other after crossing over the Charles River on the Leonard P. Zakim Bunker Hill Memorial Bridge.
 The portion of highway between the Braintree Split and the Central Artery is named the "Southeast Expressway", while the portion from Boston to the New Hampshire state line is named the "Northern Expressway".

 I-93 ends in St. Johnsbury, Vermont, at I-91.
 For most of its length, I-93 indirectly parallels US 3.
 In New Hampshire, the two highways have several interchanges with each other, as well as a concurrency through Franconia Notch State Park.